 - Supply Vents – The entry points for new, cool air to enter the house.
 Typically there is at least one supply vent in each room.

 - Return Air Vents – The vents through which hot air is sucked out of the house by the blower motor.
 The size of the return air vent has a lot to do the efficiency and noise levels of the air conditioner.
 You will want to have a licensed HVAC contractor make sure your return air vent is the correct size for your home.

 - Air Ducts – The large areas inside the walls of your home where the air circulates.
-Air flows to and from the different vents in your home through specific air ducts which keep cold and hot air separated.
+Air flows to and from the different vents in your home through specific air ducts.
+The job of the air duct is to allow the cold and hot air separated.